-The HSMP 509 faculty advisor is responsible for reviewing all submissions and determining the grade.
+The PA/PAH/HSMP 509 faculty advisor is responsible for reviewing all submissions and determining the grade.
 They will review your submissions to determine the grade as follows:

-Project narrative: 5%
+- Project narrative: 5%

-Final project report: 40%
+- Final project report: 40%

-Reflective paper: 30%;
+- Reflective paper: 30%;

-Presentation: 20%
+- Presentation: 20%

-Faculty advisor assessment of student's performance: 5%.
+- Faculty advisor assessment of student's performance: 5%.

-The HSMP 509 faculty advisor will work with students who hand in deficient work to guide them in completion of a product adequate for a passing grade; this may extend to the next quarter.
+The 509 faculty advisors will work with students who hand in deficient work to guide them in completion of a product adequate for a passing grade; this may extend to the next quarter.